Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Results

-The central indicator for measuring the utility from receiving benefits is the simulated level of entitlement to UB~II benefits.
-In the estimates, the entitlement is normalised as the relative income gap, which is defined as the ratio of the UB~II entitlement to household needs and ranges from 0~percent to 100~percent.
-The relative income gap allows the comparison of entitlements for different household sizes.
-Standardising the entitlements to the [0, 1] interval also simplifies the comparison of the marginal effects of the relative income gap with those of other categorical variables in the estimation model.
-The income gap is modelled as a quadratic polynomial, due to an observed non-linear relationship between the probability of claiming and the income gap, as illustrated in Figure~\ref{fig:income_gap_fit}\footnote{The figure also shows the distribution of the relative income gap.
+The central indicator for measuring the utility from receiving benefits is the simulated level of entitlement to UB~II benefits, which enters the estimates as the relative income gap defined in Section~\ref{subsec:MethTakeUp}.
+Normalising the entitlement to the $[0, 1]$ interval also simplifies the comparison of its marginal effects with those of the categorical variables in the estimation model.
+The income gap enters as a quadratic polynomial, motivated by the non-linear relationship between the probability of claiming and the income gap shown in Figure~\ref{fig:income_gap_fit}\footnote{The figure also shows the distribution of the relative income gap.
 Approximately 45~percent of the households observed have an income gap of (almost) 100~percent, which means that these households have no other income that is deducted from their UB~II entitlement.}.
-For the basic specification without long-term or dynamic influencing factors, the marginal effect of the relative income gap is 0.25, i.e., a 1~percent increase in the income gap raises the probability of claiming by 0.25~percent on average.
-The effect is of a similar order of magnitude to comparable estimates in the literature.
+For the basic specification without long-term or dynamic factors, the average marginal effect of the relative income gap is 0.25, i.e., a one-percentage-point increase in the income gap is associated with a 0.25-percentage-point higher probability of claiming, on average.
+The estimate is of a similar order of magnitude to comparable estimates in the literature.